 1. Credible Sounds

-Credible sounds are the authorised dealers for Yamaha instruments in Kenya.
-As such, most but not all of the instruments and equipments showcased in their shops are Yamaha made.
-The guitars are however strictly Yamaha so if you prefer some other brand like Fender, Ibanez, Cort, Epiphone, Jackson etc. look at some of other suggestions after this.
+Credible sounds are the authorized dealers for Yamaha instruments in Kenya.
+As such, most but not all the instruments and equipments showcased in their shops are Yamaha made.
+The guitars are however strictly Yamaha so if you prefer some other brand like Fender, Ibanez, Cort, Epiphone, Jackson etc. look at some of the other suggestions after this.